-Common Stock.
-No par value 14.120.764 Shares Class Outstanding at Oc tober 23, 2017 Indicate the number of sh ares outstanding of each of the issuer's classes of comm non stock, as of the latest practicable date Indicate by check mark w hether the registrant is a shell company (as defined in I Rule 12b-2 of the Exchange Act).
-Yes No 🗷 0 00 mpany, indicate by check mark if the registrant has electing standards provided pursuant to Section 13(a) of the iod for complying with any new or / Emerging growth company Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Large accelerated filer Accelerated filer X whether the registrant is a large accelerated filer, an accelerated filer", "accelerated filer" and "smaller reporting he be submitted and posted whether the registrant has submitted electronically and pursuant to Rule 405 of Regulation S-T ($\S232.405$ of the d to submit and post such files).
-Yes \square No \square during the preceding 12 i whether the registrant (1) has filed all reports required to months (or for such shorter period that the registrant was 90 days.
-Yes \boxtimes No \square • • • • • • • • • • • • • • • • • • • • e e
+Common Stock, No par value 14,120,764 Shares Class Outstanding at October 23, 2017 Indicate the number of shares outstanding of each of the issuer's classes of com- non stock, as of the latest practicable date.
+Indicate by check mark whether the registrant is a shell company (as defined in I Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes If an emerging growth company, indicate by check mark if the registrant has electronic financial accounting standards provided pursuant to Section 13(a) of the Emerging growth company Non-accelerated filer Smaller reporting company Large accelerated filer Accelerated filer Indicate by check mark whether the registrant is a large accelerated filer, an accedefinitions of "large accelerated filer", "accelerated filer" and "smaller reporting Indicate by check mark whether the registrant has submitted electronically and p be submitted and posted pursuant to Rule 405 of Regulation S-T ($$232.405$ of th registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant wa requirements for the past 90 days.
+Yes \boxtimes No \square · · · · · · · · · · · · · · · · · · ·

-UNITIL CORPORATION AND SUBSIDIARY COMPANIES FORM 10.0

-FORM 10-Q For the Quarter Ended September 30, 2017
+UNITIL CORPORATION AND SUBSIDIARY COMPANIES FORM 10-Q For the Quarter Ended September 30, 2017